-In an effort to put off or eliminate the need for orthopedic surgery, Dr. Sean Tracy, our dedicated sports medicine physician, is an expert in the field of minimally invasive arthroscopy.
+In an effort to put off or eliminate the need for orthopedic surgery, our dedicated sports medicine physicians, are experts in the field of minimally invasive arthroscopy.

 Arthroscopy is a surgical procedure where a small incision is made near the site of the injury and a small scope is used to make repairs.

 With smaller incisions and advanced surgical procedures, arthroscopy has patients active sooner and with less pain.

 Some procedures are unique to sports medicine.
 These can be broken down into categories which include: